sunil08-mits/minimal/index.md

-# Project 1
+# Data Science Portfolio
+---
+## Machine Learning

-Fraud detection
+### Fraud Detection

+Fraud detection is a set of processes and analysis that allow business to identify and prevent unauthorized financial activity.